Trip insurance is something I get so many questions about and there seems to be much confusion surrounding it.

 The offers vary by airline.
 If you are a volunteer, it will be free tickets or a voucher for a dollar amount like a gift certificate.
 But many airlines restrict the way you can redeem those vouchers.
 So if it’s a choice between a voucher and a certificate for future travel, take the certificate.

 If you are involuntarily bumped from a flight, they are required to give you cold, hard cash if you ask.
-It will be up to 400% of what you paid for your ticket, with a hard cap of $1,200.
+It will be up to 400% of what you paid for your ticket, with a hard cap of $1,350.
 That’s if you are forced off the flight to accommodate a frequent flier.
-That’s when it’s a case of show me the money!
+That’s when it’s a case of, “Show me the money!”

-Read more about your rights as an airline passenger at the Aviation Consumer Protection Division of the US Department of Transportation.
+Read more about your rights as an airline passenger at Transportation.gov.